CoNexDat/mw2v/README.md

 Files description:
 * Files starting with delta and mean contain the trained words embedding for each of the datasets.
 * Files starting with sampling_tables and word_index are used to perform the negative/positive sampling during the parallel training of each slice embedding.
-* Files starting with triplets contains the list with the triples (word, label, slice) to be used for semantic similarity evaluation.
+* Files starting with triplets contains the list with the triples (word, label, slice) to be used for semantic similarity evaluation of the embeddings.
-*
-Alignment test for alignment quality
+* Files starting with alignment contains the list with the pairs (word_1, slice_1) , (word_2, slice_2) to be used for alignment quality evaluation of the embeddings.